Additional COVID-19 death reported in Lancaster County

 - National – remains at 7.6 percent

-Hospitalizations for COVID-19 positive patients: 56 with 28 from Lancaster County (five on ventilators) and 28 from other communities (four on ventilators).
+Hospitalizations for COVID-19 positive patients: 51 with 31 from Lancaster County (four on ventilators) and 20 from other communities (two on ventilators).

 Copyright 2020 KOLN.
 All rights reserved.